Skip to content

 Range References

-The COLUMN function can also be used to reference a range of Cells or Columns.
-In this case only the most left-hand column will be the resulting output.
+The COLUMN function can also be used to reference a range of cells or columns.
+In this case only the leftmost column will be the resulting output.